dpb587/ssoca/docs/service/auth/index.md

 ## Client Options

+### `bind` (Web-based Bind Address)

+If the authentication service needs to start a local web server during authentication, by default, a random port will be bound on `localhost`.
+This behavior can be overridden with the `bind` option to specify a specific IP or port.

+For example, to force binding to port `8085` to enable static tunneling configuration, you might use...

+    ssoca env set-option auth.bind "localhost:8085"

 ### `open_command` (Interactive Login)

 If the user needs to visit a URL during authentication, the CLI will attempt to open the URL automatically.
 By default, the system's `open` command is invoked, but this can be overridden with the `open_command` option if advanced usage is required.
 The URL will be appended to the command.